Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 For example, a big thing is switching from a high pressure sodium lights to LEDs.
 So switching to LED lights actually reduces the amount of radiant heat available to the plant and it will ultimately infect evapotranspiration rates.
 Another thing that can infect your plant is the amount of plant biomass or the pruning techniques used across different high value crops, vegetables, hemp, et cetera.
 This decreases the thermal mass that’s ultimately available and will impact the air flow that’s moving through both the beneath the canopy and above, is also decreasing the surface area available for transpiration as I mentioned that before.
 And also different types of plants, they’re all going to have different ideal irrigation parameters.

-And then another huge part as we can all imagine is what’s going on at the plant.
+Another huge part as we can all imagine is what’s going on at the plant.
 There’s the media type that you decide to pick and then also the pot size.
 As we’ve seen in hydroponic growing, three of the most popular growing medias are going to be coco coir, rockwool and peat.
 So these all have different benefits, but they also all require different irrigation strategies and that’s important to consider.
 You shouldn’t be watering six inch rockwool cubes the same as five gallons of coco coir.
 So a really important part of it and I’m going to hit a little bit on kind of the benefits of each of these growing medias, and then also there’s irrigation strategies you could use.
-So first we have coco coir, as many people know it holds moisture really well, it allows for a lot of oxygenation and it’s really easy to use.
+First we have coco coir, as many people know it holds moisture really well, it allows for a lot of oxygenation and it’s really easy to use.

-And then we have peat last.
+MC — Then we have peat last.
 Peat is very, very easy to use.
 As we’ve seen it’s available in a lot of consumer grade soils that are out there.
 However, with all the positives it does have, it is a little bit more application specific.
 It can not be as well suited for higher intensity crops because of the potential for over-saturation of water.
 And then lastly, we have pot size.
 Bigger pots are going to require less frequent irrigation events, but it is going to be harder to control the moisture content available, and also there is potential for a greater margin of error in terms of, if you water a little bit too much it’s probably going to be okay.
 Versus if you have a smaller pot, over-watering can have a much more severe impact on plant health throughout the growth cycle.

 MJG — Great stuff there, Marisol.
 You kind of touched on it a little bit there at the end, but are there some preventative measures that growers and their teams should be keeping in mind during the design process when they’re designing the irrigation system that they want to use in the greenhouse, to account for potential changes down the road, such as maybe going from HPS to LED, or maybe adding some additional acreage that you hadn’t planned on originally but you want to scale up and expand?
 Any high level thoughts there that you guys can share with us?

-So we want to make sure that we have enough pumps to cover any potential expand… or we have large enough pumps that can cover any potential addition of plants and any increases in flow rates.
+MC — So we want to make sure that we have enough pumps to cover any potential expand… or we have large enough pumps that can cover any potential addition of plants and any increases in flow rates.
 It’s also important to introduce automation and monitoring into your system.
 This can help you keep track and have real-time data showing that you are delivering the proper amount of water and types of nutrients to your plants.
-And I’m going to leave this open for Shaye to add some quick tidbits too.
+I’m going to leave this open for Shaye to add some quick tidbits too.

-MJG — So guys, it sounds like there’s a lot of variables, there are a lot of moving parts where it behooves you as a grower to have a team of experts kind of on your side, helping you through this process and making sure you’re planning for what you need down the road.
+MJG — It sounds like there’s a lot of variables, there are a lot of moving parts where it behooves you as a grower to have a team of experts kind of on your side, helping you through this process and making sure you’re planning for what you need down the road.
 We’ve touched on a few different production systems, a few different growing styles.
 For greenhouse growing specifically, how is irrigation different when you’re deploying it within a greenhouse versus another type of indoor facility?
 And what are some of the common issues or problems that you see typically in a greenhouse operation that’s adding irrigation in?

-That kind of makes things a bit easier because now you can say, I want to irrigate every 30 minutes and give it 200 mils and just do that all day, starting two hours after your lights turned on, for example.
+SD — That kind of makes things a bit easier because now you can say, I want to irrigate every 30 minutes and give it 200 mils and just do that all day, starting two hours after your lights turned on, for example.
 In a greenhouse, there’s going to be some compounding factors such as light levels and the humidity and temperature, which you have some control over, but it’s not going to be that perfect, perfect control that you see in an idealized indoor setting.
-So what a lot of modern controllers do, environmental controllers for greenhouse is they kind of factor a lot of those things in automatically.
+What a lot of modern controllers do, environmental controllers for greenhouse is they kind of factor a lot of those things in automatically.
 Obviously the grower still has to make a lot of decisions on the front end about what those parameters are going to be.
 But a lot of it is just through these very complex systems that exist, that assist growers with making those decisions.

 I think one of the most recent additions to this is kind of the… there’s been a lot of sensing soil, moisture sentencing technology that’s kind of taking off in soilless media these days, which is very exciting because now that’s the most direct way to tell how much water is my plant getting is, well, how much water is there.
 You can indirectly monitor it by looking at things like I was saying, light, humidity, et cetera, but this allows you to really get the plant-eye view, so to speak.

-MC — And just to add to that really quickly, doing your irrigation scheduling using sensors, the sensor-based set point irrigation really has the potential to reduce your water volume significantly in your operation.
+MC — Just to add to that really quickly, doing your irrigation scheduling using sensors, the sensor-based set point irrigation really has the potential to reduce your water volume significantly in your operation.
 And despite also the low cost of water, there are a lot of potential economic benefits that may result from this in terms of reduced labor, fertilizer requirements, and then disease control.

 MJG — Interesting guys, it sounds like using some of these advanced high-tech EC and soil moisture sensors is something more advanced greenhouse growers are doing today.
 Are there any other advanced irrigation techniques that you’re seeing from a lot of greenhouse operations that are working well?